 When there is a lack of informed consent, the patient didn’t have all the facts before agreeing to undergo a procedure.
 They may agree without being able to take the risks or negative consequences into account.
 If something goes wrong during the surgery, then the patient could have severe injuries.
 But they may have never agreed to have the procedure if they had known the risks and possible complications.

-This could mean that someone chose to have a procedure without giving informed consent and now they have an injury that’s changed their lives forever.
+This could mean that someone chose to have a procedure without giving informed consent and now they have an injury that’s changed their life forever.
 It could be an injury to the brain or spine that affects brain functioning or mobility.
 The person may no longer be able to do their job or could drastically have to alter their lifestyle from now on.

 You have options if you didn’t give informed consent.
 Your medical malpractice claim will have to prove: